-Fire and Emergency will record stakeholder engagement and their inputs in the stakeholder engagement plan for the fire plan.
+Fire and Emergency will record stakeholder engagement and their inputs in the fire plan's stakeholder engagement plan.

 Review and amendment

 Fire and Emergency may amend a fire plan at any time.

 However, we must review the fire plan for each local area at least once every 3 years, or if there are significant changes to the boundaries of the local area.